AztecProtocol/aztec-packages/docs/docs/dev_docs/getting_started/aztecjs-getting-started.md

 2. The recipient.
 3. The quantity of tokens to be transferred.
 4. The nonce for the [authentication witness](../../concepts//foundation/accounts/main.md#authorizing-actions), or 0 if msg.sender equal sender.

-Here is the Noir code for the `transfer` function (don't paste this into `index.ts`):

-#include_code transfer /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust

 Here is the Typescript code to call the `transfer` function, add this to your `index.ts` at the bottom of the `main` function: